-&lt;sup>28 See PURA § 39.303(a).
+&lt;sup>20 See PURA § 39.303(b).

-System restoration charges will be collected by an electric utility, its successors, an assignee, or other collection agents as provided for in this Financing Order.
-The rights to impose, collect, and receive system restoration charges (including all other rights of an electric utility under the financing order) are only contract rights until they are first transferred to an assignee or pledged in connection with the issuance of system restoration bonds.
+Transition charges will be collected by an electric utility, its successors, an assignee, or other collection agents as provided for in this Financing Order to recover associated qualified costs for which transition bonds are issued and costs resulting from such issuance.
+The rights to impose, collect, and receive transition charges (including all other rights of an electric utility under the financing order) are only contract rights until such rights (which may relate to all or, if more than one series of transition bonds are issued due to market conditions, a portion of the Securitizable Balance) are first transferred to an assignee or pledged in connection with the issuance of transition bonds.
 Upon the transfer or pledge of those rights, they become transition property and, as such, are afforded certain statutory protections to ensure that the charges are available for bond retirement.

-This Financing Order contains terms, as permitted under PURA §§ 36.404 and 39.306, ensuring that the imposition and collection of system restoration charges authorized herein will be nonbypassable.
-It also includes a mechanism requiring that system restoration charges be reviewed and adjusted at least annually, within 45 days of the anniversary date of the issuance of the system restoration bonds, to correct any overcollections or undercollections during the preceding 12 months and to ensure the expected recovery of amounts sufficient to timely provide all payments of debt service and other required amounts and charges in connection with the system restoration bonds.
-In addition to the required annual reviews, more frequent reviews are allowed to ensure that the amount of the system restoration charges paid by retail consumers is equal to, but does not exceed, the amount necessary to cover the costs of this securitization.
+This Financing Order contains terms, as permitted under PURA § 39.306, ensuring that the imposition and collection of transition charges authorized herein will be nonbypassable.
+It also includes a mechanism requiring that transition charges be reviewed and adjusted at least annually, within 45 days of the anniversary date of the issuance of the transition bonds, to correct any overcollections or undercollections during the preceding 12 months and to ensure the expected recovery of amounts sufficient to timely provide all payments of debt service and other required amounts and charges in connection with the transition bonds.
+In addition to the required annual reviews, more frequent reviews are allowed to ensure that the amount of the transition charges matches the funding requirements approved in this Financing Order.
+These provisions will help to ensure that the amount of transition charges paid by retail consumers is equal to, but does not exceed, the amount necessary to cover the costs of this securitization.
 The Financing Order also reflects other statutory benefits and assurances that are necessary for securitization.

-The State of Texas has pledged, for the benefit and protection of financing parties and electric utilities, that it will not take or permit any action that would impair the value of transition property, or, except for the true-up expressly allowed by law, reduce, alter, or impair the system restoration charges to be imposed, collected and remitted to financing parties, until the principal, interest, and any other charges incurred and contracts to be performed in connection with the related system restoration bonds have been paid and performed in full.
+The State of Texas has pledged, for the benefit and protection of financing parties and electric utilities, that it will not take or permit any action that would impair the value of transition property, or, except for the true-up expressly allowed by law, reduce, alter, or impair the transition charges to be imposed, collected and remitted to financing parties, until the principal, interest and premium, and any other charges incurred and contracts to be performed in connection with the related transition bonds have been paid and performed in full.